 Please also be aware that an authorisation code does not necessarily mean that an insurer will pay the fees for a procedure.
 If there are any doubts, ask your insurer to let you have confirmation of the terms of the authorisation in writing and we will be pleased to advise you.

 The applicable CCSD codes for ear reconstruction include: D0310 ear reconstruction including graft, T0320 Exploratory Thoracotomy, T0810 Resection of Rib, S3620 Full Thickness Skin Grafts and S2400 Large Local Flap).
 However, there is no code for multiple complex Z-plasties, carving of the cartilage framework from rib segments, nor for framework assembly, which doubles the procedure time.

-Many insurance companies, such as BUPA, PPP, and WPA have designated the procedure of special complexity, to enable reimbursement of fees in full.
-We would emphasise, however, that such authorities are awarded on a case-by-case basis, and are often strongly resisted by certain Insurers.
+Many insurance companies, such as BUPA, Axa, and WPA originally designated the procedure of special complexity, to enable reimbursement of fees in full.
+We would emphasise, however, that such authorities are awarded on a case-by-case basis, and are usually strongly resisted.

 There may also be an excess on your policy, or specific exclusions.
 We respectfully request that you settle the fees in full pre-operatively and request reimbursement from your Insurer, if applicable.
 For detailed information on the surgical procedures involved, we recommend that your insurance company advisors consult the following seminal texts:

 - Rib graft reconstruction vs Osseointegrated prosthesis for microtia: A significant change in patient preference.
 Gault DT Clinical Otolaryngology.
 2001, 26, 274-277